leimao/Drunken-Sniper/README.md

 ### When You Win

-You can never actuall win.
+You can never actually win.
 Kill as many enemies as you can!

 ### When You Lose